bapg-conference/bapg-conference.github.io/index.md

 ## UC Davis, 05/20/2023

 Welcome to the site for the 21st Bay Area Population Genomics (#BAPGXXI) Conference at UC Davis!
 The conference will be held May 20, 2023 on UC Davis Campus in the Atrium and Room 1322 of [Storer Hall](https://goo.gl/maps/mysWPEEg7cZozpnYA).
 Parking is free on campus on weekends.
 The closest parking structure is the [Pavilion Structure](https://goo.gl/maps/L6eDeHQgQxpu5TEcA).
-Registration and talk/poster submissions now closed.
-Registration is free (but required) and will include coffee/breakfast and lunch.
+Registration is free (but required) and will include coffee/breakfast and lunch. **Registration and talk/poster submissions now closed.**

 Thank you to [Ancestry](https://www.ancestry.com) for helping us put on this great conference!